 1. Evaluate What You Really Need

 Think long and hard about what you need for nursing.
-If you’re home most of the time, modesty might not be your utmost priority so you might need fewer tops than if you frequently leave the house, or you could get by with a couple night-nursing bras instead of a full collection of more expensive regular nursing bras.
+If you’re home most of the time, modesty might not be your utmost priority.
+You might need fewer tops than if you frequently leave the house, or you could get by with a couple of night-nursing bras instead of an entire collection of more expensive regular nursing bras.

-Also consider how frequently you’re willing to do laundry.
-If you can wash clothes a couple times a week, you don’t need as many pieces as you will if you only do so weekly.
+Also, consider how frequently you’re willing to do laundry.
+If you can wash clothes a couple of times a week, you don’t need as many pieces as you will if you only do so weekly.

-Make a list of all the things you need — including bras, camis, pajamas, and tops — and purchase only what’s on your list.
-This will not only make sure you get everything you need, but will keep you from impulse buys that you don’t.
+Make a list of all the things you need — including nursing bras, camis, pajamas, and tops — and only purchase what’s on your list.
+This will ensure you get everything you need and will keep you from impulse buys.

-While thrift and consignment shops might not have the same wide selection as a maternity retail store, they do have a lot of well-priced choices.
-Because nursing clothes are used for such a short period of time, they’re not usually worn out and are still in great shape when they hit the secondhand market.
+While thrift and consignment shops might not have the same wide selection as a maternity retail store, they often have a lot of well-priced choices.
+Because you only use nursing clothes for a short time, they’re usually still in great shape when they hit the secondhand market.

-Some great places to scope out secondhand maternity clothes include:
+Some great places to scope out secondhand maternity clothes include the following:

 - Thrift stores.

-If you have old maternity clothes or baby gear that you no longer plan to use, you can cut your costs even further by consigning them and using your sales credit toward the purchase of nursing tops.
-Typically you get more in purchase credit than cash when you consign, so doing so cuts your costs even further.
+If you have old maternity clothes or baby gear that you no longer plan to use, you can cut your costs even further by consigning them and using your sales credit toward purchasing nursing tops.
+You typically get more in purchase credit than cash when you consign, so doing so cuts your costs even further.

 3. Make Your Own

-If you’re crafty or even if you’re not, you can DIY some of your nursing clothes.
-There are many tutorials of how to make your own for a variety of skill levels.
+If you’re crafty — or even if you’re not — you can DIY some of your nursing clothes.
+There are many tutorials on how to make your own for a variety of skill levels.
 Here are some of our faves.